tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-05-13-Probing-Contextualised-Embedding.md

 title: Probing of Contextualized Embedding
 tags: [NLP, Probing, Transformer models]
 style: fill
-color: light
+color: dark
-description: Probing described in the paper "WHAT DO YOU LEARN FROM CONTEXT?
-PROBING FOR SENTENCE STRUCTURE IN CONTEXTUALIZED WORD REPRESENTATION"
+description: Probing described in the paper "what do you learn from context?
+Probing for sentence structure in contextualised word representation"
 ---

 #### WHAT DO YOU LEARN FROM CONTEXT?
 PROBING FOR SENTENCE STRUCTURE IN CONTEXTUALIZED WORD REPRESENTATION